-WS 16 Amendments - Proceeds before intended Use (effective 1 January 2022) The amendments intend to clarify the accounting that the the not concerns claim and accounting the theoret in the second concerns and accounting the second concerns and account the secon We to Amenomens - Moreous deline amended use temperate 1 January 2022) The amenoments when in comy we occurrent to the net proceeds from selling any tems produced while bringing an item of property, plant and equipment into use.
-The impact on the Group's financial statements. are the their protected to have a material impact on the Group's financial statements.
+IAS 16 Amendments - Proceeds before Intended Use (effective 1 January 2022) The amendments intend to clarify the accounting for the net proceeds from selling any items produced while bringing an item of property, plant and equipment into use.
+The amendments are not expected to have a material impact on the Group's financial statements.